1924 | CINEMA VETERANS formally inaugurated

 In 1924, the first reunion dinner took place in London at the Holborn Restaurant on 24 December 1924.
 101 'Cinema Veterans' were present.

-In 1978, the name was changed to 'Cinema and Television Veterans'.
+In 1978, the name was changed to 'Cinema &Television Veterans'.
 The inclusion of television members was partly to recognise that as a result of the decline in the fortunes of the cinema industry in the late '50s and early '60s, many members of the industry had no choice but to move into television, but also to recognise that in due course, the television industry would generate 'Veterans' in its own right - all of whom the Association considered should be welcomed as members.